rowcased/rowcased.github.io/alternate_page.md

 <hr>
 ### 1. Coder

-This taught me how to rapidly learn the basics of a new language.
-Along the way, I learned many things other than algorithms and data sets, such as maintainability, legibility, portability, optimization, documentation, unit testing, and many other fundamental principles of computer programming.

-In conjunction with tutorials, videos, blogs, and language documentation, this site is where I really learned how to code.
-I thrived on studying other people's solutions.
-I followed up on comments about maintainability, best practices, readability, and optimization.
-Solving the same code in multiple languages was invaluable.
+I started Codewars as a noob so I was baffled by most challenges at first.
+Many of my earliest solutions were clumsy or inefficient, but I quickly begain to learn a great deal about algorithms, optimization, and best practices from studying other coder's solutions and reading comments.
+Solving the same kata in multiple languages was invaluable to gaining a better insight to computer programming in general.
 I never thought I would have solved so many.
 <br>
 * 2kyu ~ rank (began as 8kyu)
 * 137 leaderboard position